-Wing beans are available during the summer months.
+Wing beans are available during the spring, summer and fall months.

 The Wing bean, AKA Winged bean, Asparagus pea and Goa pea, is an herbaceous perennial legume plant.
 Its beans grow on climbing vines and stems similar to other legume varieties such as snow peas and fava beans.
 In addition to being cultivated for its beans, the leaves, flowers, roots and dried seeds can also be harvested for culinary purposes.